robert/robert.github.com/_posts/2020-01-04-pfab7-how-to-write-a-library.md

 ---
-title: "PFAB#6: How to write a library"
+title: "PFAB#7: How to write a library"
 layout: post
 tags: [Programming Projects for Advanced Beginners]
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
-  - /pfab1000
+  - /pfab7
 published: false
 ---
 > Welcome to week 6 of Programming Feedback for Advanced Beginners.
 In this series I review a program [sent to me by one of my readers][feedback].
 I highlight the things that I like and discuss the things that I think could be better.
 Most of all, I suggest small and big changes that the author could make in order to bring their program up to the next level.
 >
 > (To receive all future PFABs as soon as they’re published, [subscribe by email][subscribe] or [follow me on Twitter][twitter].
 For the chance to have your code analyzed and featured in future a PFAB, [go here][feedback])

-This week we're going to peruse a program sent to me by Gianni Perez, a security analyst from the US of A. He spends most of his days attacking or defending networks, rather than building and maintaining large software projects, but he'll frequently throw together quick scripts to automate parts of his work.
+This week we're going to peruse a program sent to me by Gianni Perez, a security analyst from the US of A. He spends most of his days searching for exploits and vulnerabilities, not building and maintaining large software projects, but he'll frequently throw together quick scripts to automate parts of his work.
 He says that he's always looking to improve his programming skills, and he asked me to take a look at a small project he recently finished.

 Gianni's program is an implementation of the *breadth-first search* algorithm for finding the shortest path from A to B. A variation of breadth-first search (called [*Djikstra's Algorithm*][djikstra]) is used by car and train journey-planners to find you the best route from here to there (and show you adverts at the same time).